BYO Azure Account¶

 Navigate to the “Organizations” or “Customers” section (depending on where you wish to add the cloud account).

-Click on the name of the organization or customer you would like to add your cloud account to.
+Click on the ellipsis listed next to the organization or customer you wish to add your cloud account to, click “Edit.”

 Select the “Cloud Accounts” tab and then select “Add Cloud Account” in the upper right corner: